"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Gravity Forms

-At the time of writing, there are thirteen, when you compare this number to what’s available in WPForms, it’s obvious that Gravity Forms lost the fight here.
+At the time of writing, there are thirteen.
+When you compare this number to what’s available in WPForms, it’s obvious that Gravity Forms lost the fight here.

-Another thing to consider is that you cannot access the template directly from your user dashboard.
 You need to download the JSON file to your computer and upload it before you can use it.

 With WPForms, they are readily available through your WPForms dashboard.